 New members are welcome to the club, either as beginners or more experienced athletes.
 Coaching is undertaken on Tuesday and Thursday evenings and athlete’s needs are met individually in a safe, supportive environment.
 See our Club Membership page

-New to Running?: If you want to take the first steps to enjoy running and getting into shape and are 18 or over (no upper limit) then why not join the All Abilities Group on Thursday nights 7:15-8:15 pm to help you get fitter or faster.
+New to Running?: If you want to take the first steps to enjoy running and getting into shape and are 18 or over (no upper limit) then why not join the Couch to 5K group with a new 10-week course commencing Thursday 7th October 2021 at 6pm or if you have a little experience and want to build up distance, maybe the Endurance Group on Thursday nights 7:15-8:15 pm to help you get fitter or faster.
 Whatever you want to achieve, we can help you to start gently and work up to whatever you want to achieve.
 See our Training page.